 Within the first year of my career, I went against the very advice given to me by Madam Kate and took a loan.
 That was the beginning of my total down fall.
-I have taken loans upon loans and was never ever been able to save anything.
+I took loans upon loans and was never ever able to save anything.
 That is because the money to save for my retirement has all been used to pay the interest on loans.

 I now have less than ten years to go on retirement, but have not been able to save one cedi for my happy retirement.
-I am living in my father's house with my wife and three children.
+I am living in my father's house with my wife and three children, as I don't even own a parcel of land.
 I always promised myself to start next year.
-My payslips are full of loans from number of financial institutions and banks.
-The worst loan that is hanging on my neck is a 14,000.00 loan I took from a commercial bank in 2014.
-As at today, I have paid close to GHC 36,000.00 and still paying - what a wicked bank!
+My payslips are full of loans from a number of financial institutions and banks.
+The worst loan that is hanging on my neck is a GHC 14,000.00 loan I took from a commercial bank in 2014.
+As at today, I have paid close to GHC 36,000.00 and am still paying - what a wicked bank!
 Just take GHC 14,000 from over GHC 36,000 and you would see what I could have saved.